Kankakee

 • Negotiate.
 Insurers have years of experience reducing the amount of claims, while victims will have to gather medical records, repair bills, pay stubs for lost income, and other evidence to prove their losses.
 If you plan on making a counteroffer to an insurer, it is best to have an attorney perform negotiations on your behalf for the best possible chance to get what you need.

 • File a lawsuit.
 If the insurer refuses to provide adequate payment, you may have to take the matter to court.
-You can continue to negotiate with the insurer as your lawsuit progresses, and may even seek additional compensation for pain and suffering or emotional distress.
+You can continue to negotiate with the insurer as your lawsuit progresses.
+You may even seek additional compensation for pain and suffering or emotional distress.

-Our Charleston car accident lawyers help victims understand the injury laws that apply to their case and maximizing the amount of available compensation.
+Our Charleston car accident lawyers help victims understand the injury laws that apply to their case and maximize the amount of available compensation.

 Contact Spiros Law, P.C. via our online contact form to schedule an appointment.